Metaswitch/clearwater-readthedocs/docs/Backups.md

 On Homestead/Homer/Memento there is no need to further move the files as the backup script takes a optional backup directory parameter.

+If you are restoring a Homestead/Homer/Memento backup onto a completely clean deployment, you must ensure that the new deployment has at least as many Homestead/Homer/Memento nodes as the one from which the backup was taken.
+Each backup should be restored onto only one node, and each node should have only one backup restored onto it.

 ### Running the Restore Backup Script

 To actually restore from the backup file, run